-CLI - Adding and managing Spectrum Control users
+CLI - Managing Spectrum Control users

 All user accounts that can be used to access the IBM Spectrum Control Base Edition must be individually defined.

 You can either define (add) a single Spectrum Control user account, or define multiple user accounts to be used separately.